textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 You are now a master at creating initial non-live packages.
 Proceed with learning all the useful contexts between development and live themes.

-## Development versus live contexts
+## Developing themes

 The administration panels provide features and cues that make it easy to see what context a theme is in, or what context you are in when browsing about the relevant panels.
-This includes: whether a theme is active or not, what assets are associated to which themes, what themes are assigned to sections, and contextual navigation between it all.
+This includes: whether a theme is active or not, what assets are associated to which themes, what themes are assigned to sections, and contextual navigation between it all, including direct access to the templates needing edited.

-To begin, a theme is either in development (not live) or live (visible to the world on your website’s front-end).
-Since the normal order of things is to develop themes before making them live, start there.

-### Previewing (development) themes
+### Previewing themes

 The ability to preview theme composition and its relationship with website architecture, as well see how it looks on the front-end as you make changes, is rather important.
 Textpattern provides features to do it all in one place without affecting the *live* conditions.[^careful]